mate1/schema-repo-client/README.md

     $ ./activator package
     $ ls -l target/scala-2.10/schema-repo-client_2.10-0.1-SNAPSHOT.jar

+Launch the test suite:

+    $ ./activator test

-Launch the Typesafe activator UI:
+For more features (such as point and click IDE integration), you can try the Typesafe activator UI:

     $ ./activator ui

+## Integrating in your code

+Look at the com.mate1.avro.repo.client.example.RepoExample object for an example on how to use the provided traits to create a singleton object that you can then use from anywhere in your code.